 Unicorns disrupt democratic institutions and counter forces

 Again, you may believe that the free market and meritocracy justify social inequality.
 Some people deserve better because they are smarter, bolder, or have more vision.
 This may be true to a certain extent.
 Some people have worked their asses off to build a business.
 They have taken risks, spent many sleepless nights in front of the computer, and worked 12-14 hours per day for months to launch a new release of their platform.
-I’m one of these guys, and I know most other folks out there are happy in their comfort zones employed by a company.
+I’m one of these guys, and I know most other folks out there are happy in their comfort zones being employed by a company.
 You should reward initiative, innovation, commitment, boldness, and passion.

 But think twice or, more specifically, think globally.
 Apply Kant’s categorical imperative.
 Imagine a world with just a few companies (unicorns) such as Glovo and Uber monopolizing the food delivery and ridesharing markets, fixing ridiculously low fees for the couriers and drivers.
 Imagine a world where information is hoarded and exploited by advertising giants disguised as search engines or social communication platforms.
 Imagine a world where the time you spend reading something is more important than whether that article you are reading is true or not, or what are the consequences of you reading that.